EdEn participated in the event – A revised EPBD – Faster decarbonisation of the EU‘s building stock? on 17 May 2022 with :

 The electrification of heating and cooling in buildings will play a major role on the road to decarbonisation, as it will facilitate the switch from fossil fuel boilers to more sustainable electric solutions.
 The EPBD revision also stresses the need to develop e-mobility by implementing recharging points in buildings to support smart charging for electric vehicles.

-Join this EURACTIV Hybrid Conference to discuss what can be done to improve the existing regulatory framework to support an effective decarbonisation process in the building sector.
+We discussed what can be done to improve the existing regulatory framework to support an effective decarbonisation process in the building sector.

 Questions to be discussed include:

 – How the EPBD proposal could best contribute to the decarbonisation of the building sector?

 – What are the technical challenges and solutions to electrifying the EU’s building stock?

 – What renovations in buildings can contribute to sustainable mobility?

 – How to increase users’ awareness of their housing’s carbon footprint and of the low-carbon solutions that are available?